 • Prior or concurrent malignancies.
 Exception: Subjects with a prior or concurrent malignancy whose natural history or treatment does not have the potential to interfere with the safety or efficacy assessments of INBRX-106.

-• Known or active primary central nervous system (CNS) tumors, leptomeningeal disease and CNS metastases.
-Exception: Subjects with previously treated, asymptomatic, and clinically stable CNS metastases may be allowed study entry if certain criteria apply.
+• Known active central nervous system (CNS) metastases and/or carcinomatous meningitis.
+Exception: Subjects who are previously treated and are radiologically and clinically stable without the requirement for steroid treatment for at least 14 days prior to first dose of study treatment may be allowed study entry if certain criteria apply.

 • Grade ≥ 3 immune-related adverse events (irAEs) or irAE that lead to discontinuation of prior immunotherapy.
 Some exceptions as defined per protocol apply.